-Dani Hernandez, Assistant Secretary (District III)
+Daniela "Dani" Hernandez, Assistant Secretary (District III) Term Ends: 2023 - Year First Elected: 2019

 Daniela "Dani" Hernandez is a native of Houston's East End and attended HISD schools.
 She is the daughter of immigrants, and a first-generation graduate from both high school and college.
-She earned her bachelor's degree in Sociology from Boston University in 2011 and returned to Houston to be a bilingual teacher at the same elementary school she attended as a child.
-Hernandez went on to earn a master's degree in Educational Leadership from the University of St. Thomas.

-She then became an administrator in HISD and remained with the district for six years before becoming a real-estate agent with Keller-Williams.
+She earned her bachelor's degree in sociology from Boston University in 2011 and returned to Houston to be a bilingual teacher at the same elementary school she attended as a child.
+Hernandez went on to earn a master's degree in educational leadership from the University of St. Thomas.
+She then worked as a teacher and an administrator in HISD and remained with the district for six years before becoming a real-estate agent with Keller-Williams.